mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 Now, we will explain you line per line why we did this.
 The `rviz_brubotics.launch <https://github.com/mrs-brubotics/testing_brubotics/blob/master/launch/rviz/rviz_brubotics.launch>`__ and `tf_connector_avoidance.launch <https://github.com/mrs-brubotics/testing_brubotics/blob/master/launch/rviz/tf_connector_avoidance.launch>`__
 files are based on CTU codes but we made some changes in them.
-Indeed, we don't want to visualize the same things as CTU.
+Indeed, we do not want to visualize the same things as CTU.
 Thus, we make our own ``.rviz`` files in the `testing_brubotics/rviz folder <https://github.com/mrs-brubotics/testing_brubotics/tree/master/rviz>`__.
 So we needed to adapt the find path in the `rviz_brubotics.launch <https://github.com/mrs-brubotics/testing_brubotics/blob/master/launch/rviz/rviz_brubotics.launch>`__:

 .. code-block:: html